 - Velux have outstanding technical back up and provide an advisory service for assistance with using their products.

 - Range of blockout blinds allow light control, making this the perfect product for bedrooms and theatre rooms.
+(Please note the current advice on availability of Velux blinds here.)

 - Can be fixed or openable for ventilation.
 The openable options include manual, electric, or solar powered.